jennyguidetti/NEO_analysis/README.md

 - Jest: Testing framework for unit tests.

 ## Conclusion
 This project demonstrates the practical application of JavaScript programming fundamentals, emphasizing the analysis, transformation, and testing of data.
-By systematically addressing each task, the assignment illustrates how simple functions and logical operations can handle complex datasets, offering insights into NEO classifications and characteristics.
+By systematically addressing each task, the project illustrates how simple functions and logical operations can handle complex datasets, offering insights into NEO classifications and characteristics.